pypeaday/pype.dev/pype.dev/content/projects/thoughts-to-nostr.md

 very dumb venv problem...

+## Resolution

 need to use `python -m` because the script is outside the project root? see [[2025-07-08-notes]] and the chatgpt notes for more on this but it works now

 ## TODOs

 [] - destroy the homelab-social-media-pipelines repo

+[] - think about how to structure things more... monorepo in homelab-temporal might be hard to manage with AI tools due to context management... unsure though

+[] - create workflow and activities for thoughts to nostr... revisit diagram to see what you need to build out in the temporal repo